clojurewerkz/welle.docs/articles/kv.md

  * `:last-modified`: last value modification date
  * `:return-body`: should the store operation return the new data item and its metadata?
  * `:if-none-match`: only store if bucket/key does not exist
- * `:if-none-modified`: only store if the vclock supplied on store matches the vclock in Riak
+ * `:if-not-modified`: only store if the vclock supplied on store matches the vclock in Riak